Abarth Logo

 Abarth Logo 1958

-After the success of the sports cars, the owner of the company decided to add originality to the emblem, abandoning the detailing of the scorpion.
-To do this, he painted the background under the car brand blue, and the designer made the letters themselves yellow.
-Another change affected the artistic stylistics of the image – aggression and detailing left it, giving way to schematic and abstraction.
-The artist has thinned the side legs, reduced the number of tail segments, and increased the pincers.
-On the edge of the chevron, he painted a dark blue edging, and on the scorpion’s body – white highlights.
+After the success of sports cars, the owner of the company decided to give the emblem originality, abandoning the detailing of the scorpion.
+To do this, he painted the background under the car brand in blue and the letters themselves the designer made yellow.
+Another change affected the artistic style of the image – aggression and detailing left him, giving way to schematic and abstraction.
+The artist has thinned the lateral legs, reduced the number of tail segments, and increased the claws.
+On the edge of the chevron, he drew a dark blue border, and on the body of the scorpion – white highlights.

 1969 – 2007